-Summary: Cigna Healthcare modified its plantar fasciitis treatments coverage policy (policy 0097), effective April 25, 2026.
-Here's what billing teams need to do before that date.
+Summary: Cigna Healthcare modified its plantar fasciitis treatments coverage policy (policy 0097), effective May 16, 2026.
+Here's what billing teams need to know before that date.

 Field Detail